 Step 2: Spray a large frying pan with nonstick spray.
 Place the chopped shallot and bacon in the pan and cook over medium heat for 2 to 3 minutes, or until the bacon has begun to lightly brown.

 Step 3: Add the cabbage and stir to mix thoroughly.
 Add the wine, then season with salt and pepper.

 Step 4: Cover and cook over medium-low heat for 15 minutes, or until the cabbage is soft and tender.

 Step 5: Add the dried cranberries and cook, uncovered, for another 2 minutes.

 Step 6: Preseason with salt and pepper, if necessary, and serve hot.

 I used apple smoked bacon from Trader Joe's.
 Turkey bacon will also work although you may have to add a teaspoon of olive or canola oil to the pan as the turkey bacon is extremely lean.

 A food processor will make short work of the shredding and chopping.
 Starting with the shallot, finely chop using the blade.
 Then remove the shallot and WITHOUT washing the bowl, switch to the slicing attachment for the cabbage.
 The whole process for both will take less than 5 minutes.

 If you're without a processor, then chop the shallot by hand and consider buying a bag of pre shredded coleslaw mix which will work perfectly.
 I often do this when convenience is top priority.

-No shallot?
-Substitute 1/2 cup finely chopped onion
+Substitute ½ cup finely chopped onion.

 Along with the cabbage a shredded carrot will give the dish some additional color.